 In our latest white paper, Pathways to Net Zero, we have identified five attributes for best-practice net zero reporting.
 To cut through the sea of complexity and identify best-practice in net zero reporting, we reviewed a sample of FTSE 100 companies and others that are acting to set Science Based Targets (SBTs).
 There are clear parallels with corporate strategy reporting conventions that have been tried-and-tested within the annual report, but surprisingly many of these have not yet been adopted within net zero disclosure.

-If you would like a copy of the report or would like to discuss how we could help with your corporate reporting and sustainability communications please do get in touch with Grace Wright, Chief Growth Officer: firstname.lastname@example.org.
+If you would like a copy of the report or would like to discuss how we could help with your corporate reporting and sustainability communications please do get in touch with: Ella Moore, Head of Sustainability and Corporate Reporting: firstname.lastname@example.org.